 The securities beneficially owned by the selling securityholders covered by this prospectus may be offered and sold from time to time by the selling securityholders.
-The term "selling securityholders" includes donees, pledgees, transferees or other successors in interest selling securityholders will act independently of us in making decisions with respect to the timing, manner and size of each sale.
+The term "selling securityholders" includes donees, pledgees, transferees or other successors in interest selling securities received after the date of this prospectus from a selling securityholder as a gift, pledge, partnership distribution or other transfer.
+The selling securityholders will act independently of us in making decisions with respect to the timing, manner and size of each sale.
 Such sales may be made on one or more exchanges or in the over-the-counter market or otherwise, at prices and under terms then prevailing or at prices related to our then current market price or in negotiated transactions.
-Each selling securityholder reserves the right to accept and, together with its respective agents, to reject, any proposed purchase of securities to be made directly or through agents.
+The selling securityholders reserve the right to accept and, together with their respective agents, to reject, any proposed purchase of securities to be made directly or through agents.
 The selling securityholders and any of their permitted transferees may sell their securities offered by this prospectus on any stock exchange, market or trading facility on which the securities are traded or in private transactions.
 If underwriters are used in the sale, such underwriters will acquire the shares for their own account.
 These sales may be at a fixed price or varying prices, which may be changed, or at market prices prevailing at the time of sale, at prices relating to prevailing market prices or at negotiated prices.
-The securities may be offered to the public through underwriters will be subject to certain conditions.
+The securities may be offered to the public through underwriting syndicates represented by managing underwriters or by underwriters without a syndicate.
+The obligations of the underwriters to purchase the securities will be subject to certain conditions.
 The underwriters will be obligated to purchase all the securities offered if any of the securities are purchased.

-Subject to the limitations set forth in any applicable registration rights agreement, the selling securityholders may use any one or more of the following methods when selling the securities offered by this prospectus:
+Subject to the limitations set forth in the Securities Purchase Agreement between the Company and the selling securityholders, the selling securityholders may use any one or more of the following methods when selling the securities offered by this prospectus:

-- · purchases by a broker-dealer as principal and resale by such broker-dealer for its own account pursuant to this prospectus; - · ordinary brokerage transactions and transactions in which the broker solicits purchasers; - block trades in which the broker-dealer so engaged will attempt to sell the securities as agent but may position and resell a portion of the block as principal to facilitate the transaction; - · an over-the-counter distribution in accordance with the rules of Nasdaq; - through trading plans entered into by a selling securityholder pursuant to Rule 10b5-1 under the Exchange Act that are in place at the time of an offering pursuant to this prospectus and any applicable prospectus supplement hereto that provide for periodic sales of their securities on the basis of parameters described in such trading plans; - short sales; - · distribution to employees, members, limited partners or stockholders of the selling securityholders; - through the writing or settlement of options or other hedging transaction, whether through an options exchange or otherwise; - by pledge to secured debt and other obligations; - · delayed delivery arrangement;
+- · purchases by a broker-dealer as principal and resale by such broker-dealer for its own account pursuant to this prospectus; - · ordinary brokerage transactions and transactions in which the broker solicits purchasers; - block trades in which the broker-dealer so engaged will attempt to sell the securities as agent but may position and resell a portion of the block as principal to facilitate the transaction; - an over-the-counter distribution in accordance with the rules of Nasdag; - through trading plans entered into by a selling securityholder pursuant to Rule 10b5-1 under the Exchange Act that are in place at the time of an offering pursuant to this prospectus and any applicable prospectus supplement hereto that provide for periodic sales of their securities on the basis of parameters described in such trading plans; - short sales; - · distribution to employees, members, limited partners or stockholders of a selling securityholder; - · through the writing or settlement of options or other hedging transaction, whether through an options exchange or otherwise; - by pledge to secured debt and other obligations; - · delayed delivery arrangement;